benrod3000/mermommycreations/README.md

 ## About

 This is a static website built with plain HTML, CSS, and JavaScript.
-There are no frameworks or build tools—just a fast-loading site that's easy to maintain and deploy.
+There are no frameworks or build tools just a fast loading site that's easy to maintain and deploy.

 The design leans into the mermaid theme without sacrificing usability.
 Every section was built with mobile users, accessibility, and local SEO in mind.